This is Part 1 of the ultimate guide to fixing hand numbness from ulnar nerve compression in 2021.

 1. Find the site of compression

+If it was a book it would be called The Ulnar Nerve Runs Through It.
+Locations of compression can be anywhere the ulnar nerve runs through.
 Think of a nerve as a garden hose.
-Any kink in the hose will affect the water flow, regardless of its location.
-When considering ulnar nerve compression, it works much like the garden hose, but there are a few sites on the nerve that have high probability of becoming entrapped:
+Any kink in the hose will affect the water flow, regardless of its location (aka pressure on the nerve).
+When considering ulnar nerve compression, it works much like the garden hose, but there are a few sites on the nerve that have high probability of becoming entrapped.
+The ulnar nerve runs through all of these areas

 There are also a few other underlying problems that can trigger “symptoms of an ulnar nerve compression.”
 Be warned, most of these are probably going to scare you; so seeing a doctor to confirm your specific cause is good prevention of unnecessary panic attacks.